Japanese Market Notably Lower

 Top-Rankings

-Börse aktuell - Live TickerWaffenruhe im Nahost-Konflikt: SMI letztlich deutlich über 13'000-Punkte-Marke -- DAX schlussendlich stark - über 24'000 Zählern -- Wall Street fest -- Asiens Börsen letztlich kräftig im Plus
+Börse aktuell - Live TickerUS-Börsen mit uneinheitlichem Wochenschluss -- SMI geht fester ins Wochenende -- DAX letztlich stabil -- Asiens Börsen schliessen im Plus

-Der heimische Aktienmarkt zeigte sich am Mittwoch mit spürbaren Aufschlägen und auch der deutsche Leitindex legte deutlich zu.
-Die US-Börsen zogen kräftig an.
-An den Börsen in Fernost ging es zur Wochenmitte steil nach oben.
+Der heimische Aktienmarkt zeigte sich vor dem Wochenende freundlich.
+Der deutsche Leitindex tendierte letztlich wenig verändert.
+Die Wall Street bewegte sich mit verschiedenen Vorzeichen.
+Die Börsen in Fernost verbuchten am Freitag Gewinne.